ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

    - 'conf_filter', which MUST be supported only if the Administrator supports the partial retrieval of a group configuration by filters (see {{configuration-resource-fetch}}).

    - 'app_groups_diff' parameter, which MUST be supported only if the Administrator supports the selective update of a group configuration (see {{configuration-resource-patch}}).

+# Support of Error Identifiers

+If the Group Manager sends an error response including the link element 'error', this can specify any of the values defined in {{Section 8 of I-D.ietf-ace-oscore-gm-admin}}.

+The same guidelines in {{Section 8 of I-D.ietf-ace-oscore-gm-admin}} for the Administrator to handle such error identifiers holds.

 # Security Considerations # {#sec-security-considerations}